Ankitajadhav611/Chatbot_Personal-_Culinary_Advisor/README.md

 # 🌟 Discover the Recipe Generating Chatbot: Your Personal Culinary Advisor! 🍽️

-As part of my journey in learning Large Language Models (LLM) and implementing cool applications, here's our base model.
+As part of our team's journey in learning Large Language Models (LLM) and implementing cool applications, here's our very first base model.
 Wondering what we did and how?
 Let’s walk you through it! 🚶‍♂️🚶‍♀️

 ## 🤖 What is this bot?
 This chatbot answers the age-old question: “What to cook?” 🍳